Revised 12/2018 First printed 2007 :

 Did you answer Left?

-Other points regarding how the bike will handle more effectively when you are no longer just a floppy weight on the seat, and instead find a way to put tension in your legs and weight on your footpegs like I do by riding with my toes on the pegs.Riding in strong wind? hopefully practice weaving/swerving in it with some safety space before you encounter wind disturbances from trucks or breaks in road barriers, vegetation or sudden gusts of wind, while in heavy traffic.
+Other points regarding how the bike will handle more effectively when you are no longer just a floppy weight on the seat, and instead find a way to put tension in your legs and weight on your footpegs like the author by riding with toes on the pegs.Riding in strong wind? hopefully practice weaving/swerving in it with some safety space before you encounter wind disturbances from trucks or breaks in road barriers, vegetation or sudden gusts of wind, while in heavy traffic.

-Riding in strong wind near big trucks can produce disproportionate fear, To alleviate this I practiced riding/weaving and swerving the bike cautiously closer nearer to oncoming trucks, barriers and other areas of high wind turbulence, my irrational fears were soon displaced by knowledge of what I could comfortably handle and my abilities.
+Riding in strong wind near big trucks can produce disproportionate fear, To alleviate the author practiced riding/weaving and swerving the bike cautiously closer nearer to oncoming trucks, barriers and other areas of high wind turbulence, irrational fears were soon displaced by knowledge of what could be comfortably handled

-Many make excuses about their bike being hard to handle in strong wind because they don’t properly understand counter steering and seem to think because their bike does it automatically and they know this they know what they are doing as a result of poor teaching or learning.
+Many make excuses about their BIG bike being harder to corner or handle in strong wind because they don’t properly understand counter steering.

 It is not keeping your hands relaxed and letting natural instincts steer you, especially at higher speeds or in strong winds it needs to be quite forceful and very deliberate.

-You will not likely be completely awesome or capable as an experienced rider straight away, ride your bike out in bad conditions for a safer more controlled testride somewhere you know is less hazardous but presenting similar conditions before you commit to riding on roads you may be unprepared for.
-With education, practice, experience and time most people can attain a high level of riding skills, which will allow them to ride very fast if they want or to get out of danger… or as I prefer to ride… safely, relaxed, effortlessly and enjoyably.
+You will not be a capable experienced rider straight away, ride your bike out in bad conditions for a safer more controlled testride somewhere you know is less hazardous but presenting similar conditions before you commit to journeys you may be unprepared for.
+With education, practice, experience and time most people can attain a high level of riding skills, which will allow them to ride very fast if they want or to get out of danger… or as the author prefers to ride… safely, relaxed, effortlessly and enjoyably into the future.

 Another fine high level article here to read http://www.foreven.com/trackdod/NoviceGuide/